-But silk ribbon really shines when you use it for flowers and leaves, as I did in this cute bunny from Happy Heart (stitch guide available from them directly).
+But silk ribbon really shines when you use it for flowers and leaves, as I did in this cute bunny from Happy Heart (no longer made).

 Jane Wood has put up a marvelous, illustrated tutorial on how to make a round flower from silk ribbons.
 It’s one of the best I’ve seen on any type of needlework.